david-schmidt/adt/doc/readme.txt

                                 * * *

-ADT is maintained at http://adt.berlios.de.
+ADT is maintained at https://github.com/david-schmidt/ADT

-=EOF=